Midsole of a shoe: Every athlete should know this!

 While this little bump may look harmless, it made every step painful and uncomfortable for me.
 Plus, the stitches around the soles made it difficult to get it out and replace it—so, I had to take it to the Puma store.
 Finally, they helped me revive my shoes.

 But, this wouldn’t have been possible without the right knowledge about midsoles.
-This is one reason why every athlete and shoe-wearing person must understand the midsoles on their shoes.
-And that’s what I’m trying to help you with through this article.
+This is one reason why every athlete and shoe-wearing person must understand the midsoles on their shoes, and that’s what I’m trying to help you with through this article.
+Here’s a detailed guide on the midsole of shoes and why every athlete must know about it.

 First things first, what is a midsole?